ajitgoel/hugo-blog-theme/content/post/log-exceptions-in-classic-asmx-web-services-using-soap-extension/index.md

 **Solution:**\
 Exceptions can be easily logged in classic(asmx) webservices by using a Soap Extension.\
 a.
 Create the soap extension.
-Override the call to **ChainStream** method where we get a new copy of the stream.
-Use the **ProcessMessage** switch to examine the Soap Envelope and log an exception using a logging framework of our choice(I have used Elmah logging framework here).\
+Override the call to **`ChainStream`** method where we get a new copy of the stream.
+Use the **`ProcessMessage`** switch to examine the Soap Envelope and log an exception using a logging framework of our choice(I have used `Elmah `logging framework here).\
 b.
-Register the SoapExtension in the client application’s web configuration.
+Register the `SoapExtension `in the client application’s web configuration.
 The “type” property follows the format of\
-NameSpaceName.ClassName, SoapExtension’sAssemblyName.
+`NameSpaceName.ClassName, SoapExtension’sAssemblyName`.

 ```
 namespace SoapExtensions